headupinclouds/cmake_framework_test/README.md

 ```
 target_link_libraries(testb TF)
 ```
-Picks up the TF lib in teh correct location.
+Picks up the TF library in the correct location.